Uncategorized

 • Instructor: Carol Paull

 This training provides early learning professionals an opportunity to discuss the importance of howSUTQ standards we communicate with children in the classroom.
 It models interactions that are respectful, encouraging and support positive self-image.
-Content focuses on ...
+Content ...

 Read More →